 In PEDP-4, although a revised framework is adopted for both environmental and social safeguard, the basic changes are little but elaborate in comparison to that of PEDP-3.
 During the reporting tenure, no new ToT was organized by either DPE or development partners, although necessity is there for the proper implementation of revised EMF and SMF.
-During the reporting tenure, DPHE master trainers (who received ToT during PEDP-3) provided day long trainings to about 196 newly recruited sub-assistant engineers and 112 mechanics for the smooth implementation of construction work by adhering the guidelines of both revised EMF and SMF.
+During the reporting tenure, DPHE master trainers (who received ToT during PEDP-3) provided day long trainings to about 50 newly recruited sub-assistant engineers and 36 mechanics for the smooth implementation of construction work by adhering the guidelines of both revised EMF and SMF.
 In order to identify the key differences of revised EMF and SMF to that of original EMF and SMF of PEDP-3, newly designed training schemes are required to be carried out by the experts who had inputs during the preparation of revised EMF and SMF.

-7. Environmental safeguard screening by DPHE (July'18 - November'19)
+7. Environmental safeguard screening by DPHE (January'20 - June'20)

-DPHE handed over a total of 388 water points from the beginning of the project until November, 2019.
-Of them 270 water sources were installed in 2019.
-In addition, DPHE completed the major maintenance of 752 wash blocks since the beginning of the project.
-Most (598 nos.) of which were completed during January to November, 2019 of the reporting tenure.
-All these works were monitored based on approved Environmental Management Framework (EMF) for PEDP-4.
+DPHE handed over a total of 240 water points during FY 2019-2020.
+Of them 183 water points were installed and handed over during the reporting tenure of Jan'2020 to June'2020.
+It is fact that COVID-19 situation slowed down the overall construction and implementation progress.
+DPHE completed the major maintenance of 689 wash blocks during FY 2019-2020.
+Most (598 nos.) of which were completed during January to June, 2020.
+All these works were monitored based on approved Environmental Monitoring Framework (EMF) for PEDP-4.
 Table-1 summarizes the list of DPHE implemented works where screening for environmental safeguard was carried out.